-The Committee believes that it is in the best interests of our stockholders for all of our executive officers to maintain a significant ownership position in EOG.
+The Committee believes that it is in the best interests of our stockholders for all of our executive officers and senior management to maintain a significant ownership position in EOG.
 Therefore, the Committee has established stock ownership guidelines ranging from 8,000 shares for Vice Presidents to 160,000 shares for our CEO.
 Each Named Officer currently satisfies these guidelines.